lefmic/Sef/README.md

 *   The application is divided in modules
 *   The first slash-separated string of the url-path defines the module
-*   The rest of the path is needed to define which method of the module-controller to call
+*   The rest of the path is needed to define which method of the module controller to call
 *   These definitions must be done in configuration files

 These are the steps for you to do if you want to use this framework: